 NEW!
 Foot controlled rudder system for effortless maneuverability (optional)

-Improved high quality 1680D All-Terrain bag (with rugged 3-wheels)
+Improved high quality 1680D All-Terrain bag (with rugged 3-wheels for better usage over more terrains)

-Improved paddle quality with stronger blades and lighter weight.
+Improved paddle quality with stronger blades and shaft.

 THE BEST IN INFLATABLE KAYAK TECHNOLOGY.
 100% DROP-STITCH TECHNOLOGY.